 “Apply yourself to solitude.
 One who is given to solitude knows things as they really are.”

 “If you are constantly carried away by the swift currents and torrents of the river, how can you help others cross.”

 I pray that I will have a steadfast connection with the Wisdom Mind of The Buddha anytime, anywhere, under any circumstances.

-I pray that I will no longer be wrapped up in an egocentric existence, that my life will no longer be made up of incessant struggle to protect the self, that I will no longer be burdened with the weight of worries over inconsequential matters.
+I pray that I will no longer be wrapped up in an egocentric existence, that my life will no longer be made up of incessant struggle to cherish and protect the self, that I will no longer be burdened with the weight of worries over inconsequential matters.